simple2d/simple2d/README.md

 txt->color.a = 0.7;
 ```

-Draw the text using:
+Finally, draw the text using:

 ```c
 S2D_DrawText(txt);
 ```

 You can also change the text message at any time.
-Use `S2D_SetText` and give it the `Text` pointer along with the new message:
+Use `S2D_SetText` and provide the `Text` pointer along with the new message:

 ```c
 S2D_SetText(txt, "A different message!");